Are you an advisor? Go to Unbiased Pro

 • Your total annual income

 If you have a traditional pre-tax IRA, distributions will be taxed.
-But if you have an after-tax Roth IRA, you’ve already paid taxes on contributions so can withdraw tax-free.
+But if you have an after-tax Roth IRA, you’ve already paid taxes on contributions, so you can withdraw tax-free.

-Here’s an example: You retire at 65 and your goal is for savings to last 20 years.
-Spreading $700,000 over 20 years means monthly withdrawals of $2,917 and annual income of $35,000.
+You retire at 65, and your goal is for your savings to last 20 years.
+Spreading $700,000 over 20 years means monthly withdrawals of $2,917 and an annual income of $35,000.
 This would place you in the 22% federal income tax bracket for a single filer.

 Can you retire at 50 with $700k?